Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Data Analysis

 Figure~\ref{fig:bkmrdlmwindows} shows the estimated weight functions from BKMR-DLM.
 No windows were identified.
 The estimated weight functions do identify periods of time of increased association with the outcome by illustrating periods of time where there is a ``bump'' in the weight function.
 This increased association is centered at week 12 for OC, which aligns with the critical window for OC identified in the additive DLM analysis in Section~\ref{sub:dlm}.
 Because the weight function is constrained to meet the identifiability constraints, the sign and magnitude of the weight function do not necessarily correspond to the sign and magnitude of the association.
 The difference in sign of the weight function compared to that from the additive DLM is, therefore, not indicative of contradicting results.

 Figure~\ref{fig:bkmrdlmcross} shows estimates of the exposure-response function from BKMR-DLM.
 The diagonal shows $h$ as a function of weighted exposure for one pollutant at the median value of the weighted exposures for the other pollutants.
 We found some evidence of a negative association between OC and BWGAz.
 Figure~\ref{fig:bkmrmain} shows a similar estimated association using BKMR with 37-week averaged exposures.
 The off-diagonals show the posterior mean of $h$ at different quantiles of one co-pollutant and the median of the other two co-pollutants.
 There was slight evidence that nitrate modifies the OC, EC, and sulfate exposure-response function and that sulfate may modify the OC exposure-response relationship.
-This interaction was not detected by BKMR using average exposures (Supplemental Figure S9).
+This interaction was not detected by BKMR using average exposures (Supplemental Figure S1).

 Figure~\ref{fig:dlmbynitrate} shows results for univariate DLM analyses of OC, EC and sulfate stratified by nitrate.
-Nitrate is categorized by the median value of the pregnancy averaged exposure.
+In this model, we dichotomize Nitrate at the median pregnancy averaged exposure.
 For each exposure, we included an interaction between the DLM and an indicator of whether pregnancy averaged exposure to nitrate was above or below the median exposure for the cohort.
 This simpler analysis supports the conclusion that there may be an association between OC, EC, and sulfate at higher levels of nitrate.
 Windows of susceptibility associated with OC, EC and sulfate are only observed at higher levels of co-exposure to nitrate.
 No association between OC, EC and sulfate and BWGAz is observed at lower levels of nitrate.